blackghost1987/Hungarian-Metadata-Agents-for-Plex/README.md

-Port.hu-Metadata-Agent-for-Plex
+Hungarian-Metadata-Agents-for-Plex
 ===============================

-A Metadata Agent for Plex Media Server to get movie titles and summaries from Port.hu hungarian movie database
+Two Metadata Agents for Plex Media Server to get movie titles and summaries from Port.hu and Filmkatalogus.hu hungarian movie database